CerritusCodersComm/eduJam/README.md

 5. Add changes to reflect the changes made (`git commit -m 'commit message'`)
 6. Push to the branch (` git push `)
 7. Create a Pull Request

+## 📱 Test Credentails
+1. If you already have tcet id, we recommend using it
+2. Test credentials:
+   - email - test@email.com
+   - password - eduJam

 ## 👨‍💻 Contributing